 To calculate overall happiness, the Gallup World Poll asks participants to evaluate their lives on a scale of 1 to 10—10 being the happiest—based on six separate factors: GDP per capita, social support, healthy life expectancy, generosity, freedom, and perceptions of corruption.

-Northern Europeans’ high levels of reported happiness likely comes from the stability in their countries and their trust in government, even during a pandemic.
+Northern Europeans’ high levels of reported happiness likely comes from the stability in their European countries and their trust in government, even during a pandemic.
 “People feel secure in those countries, so trust is high,” Jeffrey Sachs an economist at Columbia University and one of the reports’ co-authors, told the Associated Press.
 “The government is seen to be credible and honest, and trust in each other is high.”

 Countries at the bottom of the scale disproportionately represented Africa and the Middle East.
 Those places tended to fare worse because of their lower levels of GDP per capita, social support, and life expectancies.